 GeneratePress offers you basic Header Alignment like Left, Center, and Right.

-If you want to refine and adjust the padding of your header, you can do that separately for mobile and desktop view via Header Padding option.
+If you want to refine and adjust the padding of your header, you can do that separately for mobile and desktop views via the Header Padding option.

-If you want to disable the default header appearing on mobile devices, and replace it by your branding logo, then switch ON the Mobile Header option.
+If you want to disable the default header appearing on mobile devices, and replace it with your branding logo, then switch ON the Mobile Header option.